tsipkens/atems/README.md

 ###### +manual

-An implementation of the manual sizing code developed at the University of British Columbia.
+Code to be used in the manual sizing of soot primary particles developed at the University of British Columbia.
+The current method uses crosshairs to select the length and width of the particle.
+This is converted to various quantities, such as the mean primary particle diameter.

 ###### +pcm